Why baby wakes EVERY 2 HOURS. All night long.

 Under or Over Tiredness

 The first (and easiest) thing you can do to improve the 2-hour waking is to ensure your baby isn't waking for reasons that are quite easy to control - such as having too much or too little day sleep.
-Both these factors will result in an unsettled baby between sleep cycles.
-Using our Sleep Programs will steer you in the right direction for the best times/lengths for your baby's naps, to lead to much-improved night-time sleep.
+These factors will result in an unsettled baby between sleep cycles.
+Our Little Ones App will steer you in the right direction for the best times/lengths for your baby's naps to lead to much-improved night-time sleep.

-Hunger is also an obvious cause of night waking in a baby, however beyond 4 months your baby won't need to be feeding 2-hourly overnight, especially if they are able to go longer than this between feeds in the day.
-If you find your baby is waking and having a few sucks then falling back asleep, it is more likely that they are wanting to suck themselves back to sleep rather than needing the milk for nutrition purposes and our Sleep Programs have several very gradual, responsive methods to help your baby learn to go back to sleep without needing you to feed them every 2 hours.
-This is what Dr Barton D. Schmitt, paediatrician at Children's Hospital Colorado describes as “a trained night feeder”.
+Hunger is also an obvious cause of night waking in a baby; however, beyond 4 months, your baby shouldn’t need to be feeding 2-hourly overnight, especially if they are able to go longer than this between feeds in the day.
+If you find your baby is waking and having a few sucks then falling back asleep, it is more likely that they are wanting to suck themselves back to sleep rather than needing the milk for nutrition purposes.

 You can also try making tweaks in your little one's sleep environment as a quick and easy fix.
-We would recommend having a very dark room with no nightlight (until your little one is over 2 years old), using continuous white noise all night long and keeping their nursery the ideal temperature for sleep - around 18 degrees Celcius / 65 degrees Farenheit.
-Make sure babies under 5 months are still swaddled, as this is proven to help them sleep better, and use a baby sleeping bag for older babies so they can't kick their blankets off and get cold.
-We have some excellent swaddles, sleeping bags and blackout blinds on our product recommendations page.
+We would recommend having a very dark room with no nightlight (until your little one is over 2 years old), using continuous white noise all night long and keeping their nursery the ideal temperature for sleep - around 18 degrees Celcius / 65 degrees Fahrenheit.

 "My baby was a good night sleeper but a bad day sleeper.
 Then when she was 4 months old everything changed.
 She suddenly was waking up 5 times a night and I was losing my marbles fast!
 The sleep deprivation was really getting to me.
 I bought this Program and I can not recommend it more highly!
 I've suddenly gone from a horrible sleeping baby to a baby who is tired on cue and sleeping 11 hours a night.
 I can not express what a relief it is to know that this works.
 I was sceptical and hoped it wasn't people just preying on desperate mothers/parents, but I am a real customer from Brisbane Australia who is happy to say it was the best money I have spent!" - Sally from Australia